Viewer tutorial#

 napari provides a number of built-in keyboard shortcuts, which you can access and change in Preferences>Shortcuts.

-Note: Preferences is under the File menu on Windows and under napari on macOS.)
+Note: Preferences is under the File menu on Windows and Linux, and under napari on macOS.)

 One of the promises of napari is to provide a beginner friendly environment for interactive analysis.
 For example, we want to enable workflows where people can interact with the GUI, say, click on the centers of some objects or paint over some regions and then perform custom analysis.
 As a first step towards enabling custom interactivity we’ve provided support to add your own custom keybindings to the Viewer